triton-inference-server/server/docs/user_guide/model_configuration.md

 #### Custom Batching

 You can set custom batching rules that work _in addition to_ the default behavior of the dynamic batcher.
 To do so, you would implement three functions in [tritonbackend.h](https://github.com/triton-inference-server/core/blob/main/include/triton/core/tritonbackend.h) and create a shared library.
 These functions are `TRITONBACKEND_ModelBatchIncludeRequest`, `TRITONBACKEND_ModelBatchInitialize`, and `TRITONBACKEND_ModelBatchFinalize`.
+You can also implement  two optional functions in your shared library:
+`TRITONBACKEND_ModelBatchCacheInitialize` and `TRITONBACKEND_ModelBatchCacheFinalize` to store
+read-only information that is initialized once and used across batches.

 The path to the shared library can be passed into the model configuration via the parameter `TRITON_BATCH_STRATEGY_PATH`.
 If not provided, the dynamic batcher will look for a custom